 One Directional Strokes

 Straight one directional strokes are the most basic shading technique.
+When making these try and keep them some distance apart so that the individual lines stay visible.

 Crosshatching is a shading technique where stroke is applied in two directions with overlapping strokes and is probably the most commonly used shading style.